Krishnamohan-Yerrabilli/Deploying_Java_Responsive_Website_on_Multi-node_Kubernetes_Cluster_Using_Jenkins_CI-CD_Pipeline/README.md

 ### Whole Project Code Available [Here](https://github.com/Krishnamohan-Yerrabilli/Java_Gradle_Responsive_Website)

-### This Repo is to Teach You Each Technology/Tool and How to Implement the Whole Project Step by Step.
+### This Repo is to Teach You Each Technology/Tool and How to Implement the Complete Project Step by Step.

 </div>